Expand all

 - Vagus nerve stimulator

 The above treatment or service is not approved when there are other conventional treatments available that have not been tried.
-Before determining coverage for a treatment or service not normally approved: - A written submission that presents a case for the service or item must be received from the treating physician or psychologist,
+Before determining coverage for a treatment or service not normally approved: - a written submission that presents a case for the service or item must be received from the treating physician or psychologist,

 - specific criteria outlined in Policy 04-06, Part II, Application 1, Question 11 must be met, and